What is a driverless car?

 Insurance providers will more than likely consider different levels of automation when quoting for driverless car insurance.

-Exactly what car insurance for fully autonomous cars will be like isn’t known just yet – but while you’re stuck with your ordinary human-driven car, you could cheer yourself up by comparing new deals on your car insurance.
+Exactly what car insurance for fully autonomous cars will be like isn’t known just yet.
+But while you’re stuck with your ordinary human-driven car, you could compare new deals on your car insurance with us.

 How much will it cost to insure a driverless car?